Health & Physical Education

-The learning activities in health and physical education arise from the integration of the following four strands and their achievement objectives, and seven key areas of learning.
+The learning activities in health and physical education arise from the integration of the four strands and seven key areas of learning.

 The four strands are: